Adi-3108/Cine_Connect/README.md

 Feel free to fork this repository and contribute!
 If you have any suggestions or improvements, open an issue or a pull request.

+## Future Goals
+1. Movie Playback Integration
+Goal: Allow users to click on a movie card and watch the movie directly within the app.

+2. Backend Implementation
+Goal: Build a backend server to manage user accounts, preferences, and movie watchlists.